-Below is a cross-section of my recent copywriting and content writing, plus some tear sheets of earlier magazine feature writing, under my Paula Gruben byline.
+Below is a cross-section of my recent copywriting and content writing, plus some clippings of earlier magazine feature writing, under my Paula Gruben byline.
 Samples of my executive ghostwriting can be supplied on condition of confidentiality.

 iBrand website redesign + new email campaign